 Since December 31, 1997, GT&T has had pending before the PUC an application for a significant increase in rates for local and outbound international long-distance service so as to enable GT&T to earn a 15% return on its rate base.
 Hearings on this application were delayed by reason of a finding of the Guyana High Court that the chairman of the PUC had shown an appearance of bias against GT&T. On June 29, 2000, the chairman was replaced by a new chairman.
-It is unclear at the date of this report when the Commission will proceed with hearings in the rate case and on other matters pending before the PUC all of which are disclosed in the Company's 1999 Annual Report on Form 10-K, as filed with the SEC.
+A hearing on GT&T's rate application has been scheduled for November 14, 2000.
+There have been no material developments in any of the other matters pending before the PUC all of which are disclosed in the Company's 1999 Annual Report on Form 10-K, as filed with the SEC.